pybind/pybind11/docs/advanced/pycpp/numpy.rst

 When it is invoked with a different type (e.g. an integer or a list of integers), the binding code will attempt to cast the input into a NumPy array of the requested type.
-Note that this feature requires the :file:`pybind11/numpy.h` header to be included.
+This feature requires the :file:`pybind11/numpy.h` header to be included.
+Note that :file:`pybind11/numpy.h` does not depend on the NumPy headers, and thus can be used without declaring a build-time dependency on NumPy; NumPy>=1.7.0 is a runtime dependency.

 Data in NumPy arrays is not guaranteed to packed in a dense manner;
 furthermore, entries can be separated by arbitrary column and row strides.